OCA/calendar/resource_booking/readme/USAGE.rst

 #.
 Click on the list view icon.
 #.
 Click on *Create*.
 #.
 Fill the *Requester*.
 #.
-Pick one *Resources combination*, if you want that the requester is assigned
+Uncheck *Auto assign* and pick one *Resources combination*, if you want that
-   to that combination.
+   the requester is assigned to that combination.
 Otherwise, leave it empty, and some free combination will be assigned automatically when the requester picks a free slot.
 #.
 Choose the *duration*, in case it is different from the one specified in the
    resource booking type.
 #.
 Click on *Share > Send*.